Structure of the Royal Danish Army

-This article lists the structure of the Royal Danish Army in 1989 and in May 2020:
+This article lists the structure of the Royal Danish Army in 1989 and in November 2025:

-Royal Danish Army in 1989
+Organization 1989

 The army headquarters was located in Karup and tasked to train, maintain and prepare the army for war.
 However operational control in peacetime rested with the Western and the Eastern Regional Command.
 In wartime the former would have transferred its units to LANDJUT, while the latter would have become the LANDZEALAND command.